 Emtricitabine, along with the other drugs in the nucleoside reverse transcriptase inhibitor (NRTI) category, interact with mitochondrial DNA polymerase, causing myopathy and neuropathy.
 This toxic interaction also has associations with hepatic steatosis and lactic acidosis.
 Emtricitabine has not been found to have any adverse effects on the mitochondrial function of developing fetuses and is not known to be teratogenic.
 There has been no evidence of emtricitabine affecting the fertility rates of women taking the drug.

-HIV prevention and treatment are the responsibility of an integrated health team comprised of the primary care physicians, physician assistants, nurse practitioners, specialty care physicians, nurses, office staff, pharmacists, and laboratory technicians.
+HIV prevention and treatment are the responsibility of an integrated, interprofessional health team comprised of the primary care physicians, physician assistants, nurse practitioners, specialty care physicians, nurses, office staff, pharmacists, and laboratory technicians.
 HIV prevention begins with health education on safer sex practices from the patient’s primary care physician.
 The primary care providers need to be non-judgmental and well-versed in taking a detailed sexual history using open-ended questions, as well as asking all aspects of the social history, including alcohol and drug use.
 Every time a patient comes to the primary care clinic, risk evaluation of contracting HIV should be performed (Level 5).
 In addition to HIV testing discussions in the primary care setting, emergency departments and OB/GYN physicians should be offering routine testing (Level 3).

 For high-risk individuals, the benefits of protection from daily pre-exposure prophylaxis (PrEP) can be discussed with patients.
 The daily PrEP recommended is a combination once daily pill with emtricitabine and tenofovir.
 The patient should receive proper education from the primary providers, nurses, and pharmacists before prescribing and using PrEP.
 These guidelines include using PrEP consistently for one week before sexual activity to allow for adequate drug levels to build in rectal, penile, and vaginal tissue (Level 5).
 Patients should also be reminded to continue PrEP for one week after the last sexual encounter if wanting to discontinue this medication (Level 5).
 Nursing should repeat these educational points before the patient leaves to increase understanding of PrEP use.
 Before prescribing PrEP, HIV testing should take place for all patients, using antigen-antibody assay to confirm seronegative status (Level 3).
 Other recommendations before prescribing PrEP include measuring serum creatine, GFR, and HBsAg (Level 5).
 Patients should be seen at one month after starting PrEP to assess for side effects and adherence and every three months to perform repeat HIV testing (Level 5).
 Additional antiretroviral therapy (ART) should be initiated if there is a diagnosis of HIV while a patient is on PrEP (Level 5).
 Hepatitis C virus (HCV) should be tested annually for those on PrEP therapy (Level 3).
 Creatinine measurements should be performed every six months and more often for patients concurrently taking hypertension or diabetes medications, those over the age of 50, and those with a GFR less than 90 mL/min (Level 3).
 Every subsequent visit while on PrEP should be used to discuss safe sex measures such as condom use and daily adherence to the medication.
 Any patient with hepatitis B virus (HBV) who is taking PrEP that includes emtricitabine requires close monitoring if discontinuing the medication due to liver damage from reactivation of the HBV.

 Every patient should receive an HIV test at least once in their lives, with specific populations needing more frequent testing (Level 5).
 Men having sex with men, transgender women, and intravenous drug users should have HIV testing at least one time per year and as frequently as every three months (Level 5).
-Patients who present with sexually transmitted diseases and HCV should be screened for HIV more often (Level 5).
+Patients who present with sexually transmitted infections and HCV should be screened for HIV more often (Level 5).
 When testing for HIV, it is vital for the health care team to explain how HIV testing methodology, how long until the results return, and that positive results need to be reported to the state health department.
 HIV testing recommendations include combination antibody-antigen assay or combination antibody assay with nucleic acid testing (Level 3).
 Further testing of the HIV viral load is the recommendation before prescribing ART (Level 1).
 Patients found to be HIV-positive need a referral to infectious disease or an HIV specialist.
 Further testing of HIV viral load and HIV genotype should take place before prescribing ART (Level 5).
 HIV genotype testing before medical therapy shows which medications the specific strain of HIV may have resistance (Level 5).
 The comorbidities of these patients need to be documented well in the electronic health record, especially if the patient has concurrent HBV.
 Liver enzymes and HBV DNA viral load become elevated when a patient stops taking emtricitabine abruptly.
 Primary care and infectious disease providers need to monitor the patient for signs of liver damage for weeks after discontinuing emtricitabine.
 It is also essential for a health care provider to address the mental health of a newly diagnosed HIV patient and those living with HIV, with referral to psychiatry or counseling a possibility.
 The health care team must keep track of when their patients receive their medications and when they come to their appointments (Level 3).
 The entire office, including the front desk administration, can assist with reminding patients of appointments and follow-ups (Level 1).
 Every visit presents an opportunity to discuss adherence to ART, screen for an understanding of medications, and reiterate the importance of safe sex practices and honesty of diagnosis for those with HIV.
 Screening the social factors of this patient population is vital to guarantee these patients can afford their medications, understand how to take their medications, have support from family and friends, and have access to proper transportation to and from the physician’s office.
 It may be necessary to bring in a social worker to help further address the social needs of this patient population.

 Finally, it is the responsibility of health care providers to advertise the short-term use of drugs like emtricitabine in combination with other HIV medications as post-exposure prophylaxis (PEP).
 Patients should be made aware of HIV exposure risks and when and how to seek therapy.
 Protocols should be in place by physician’s offices and hospitals for possible HIV exposure.
 This protocol includes determining the HIV status of the patient who is requesting PEP therapy and the HIV status of the subject with whom the patient was in contact with if possible.
-One should also assess the timing and frequency of HIV exposure, the risk of the exposure, and the possibility for other sexually transmitted diseases.
+One should also assess the timing and frequency of HIV exposure, the risk of the exposure, and the possibility for other sexually transmitted infections.
 Finally, it is essential to educate the patient on safe sex and how to reduce occupational exposures and follow up to determine adherence to the therapy and side effects with the treatment.
 Patients requesting PEP should be evaluated by a health care worker that can stratify risk factors and determine whether the patient’s exposure needs ART.
 PEP therapy should be readily available to all health care workers along with laboratory testing in the case of occupational exposure.
 Testing for occupation therapy should be promoted and simplified so health care workers can feel comfortable coming forward to protect their health.

 |||Saag MS, Emtricitabine, a new antiretroviral agent with activity against HIV and hepatitis B virus.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2006 Jan 1; [PubMed PMID: 16323102]|